kcsheng/horiseon/README.md

 - Application quality:

-  - The application should resemble the mockup (link mockup.jpg in assets).
+  - The application should resemble the [mockup](./mockup/mockup.png).

 - Repository quality: